 This site is dedicated to the growing numbers of seniors, 55 years and older, who enjoy travelling both near and far; it’s about staying active and enjoying what the world has to offer.
 The site is mainly covers independent travelling, with all the fun that comes from planning and carrying out a new and exciting journey.

-However, we appreciate that sometimes an organised tour can make sense for personal reasons as one gets older or maybe when visiting countries like India, where hiring a car and driving around may pose difficulties; so we will also report on some of these holidays.
+However, we appreciate that sometimes an organised tour can make sense for personal reasons as one gets older or maybe when visiting countries like China or India, where hiring a car and driving around may pose difficulties; so we will also report on some of these holidays.

 We also recognise the growing popularity of cruise vacations for senior travellers and will provide cruise reports and advice on how to get the best deals.